Contents

 Reasons for a change in diet by 2050

 Various factors, both internal and external, will play their part in changing the way we eat in 30 years' time.
-Rising population figures and a quest for improved health are some of them.
+Rising populations and a quest for improved health are some of them.

 External environmental conditions